-Health is a state of physical, mental and social wellbeing, with outcomes influenced by the interrelationship of biological, social, economic and environmental factors.
+Health is a state of physical, mental and social wellbeing, with outcomes influenced by the interrelationship of biological, psychological, social, economic and environmental factors.
 The social determinants of health are the conditions in which people are born, grow, live, work and age, and these circumstances are shaped by money, power and resources.

-- 1. fair, equitable and universal access to quality health services is a basic human right - 2. mental health is fundamental to people's wellbeing and should be treated as importantly as any other health condition (see also the ACT Greens Mental Health and Wellbeing Policy) - 3. climate change adversely impacts public health - 4. an effective health system must be person-centred and provide support across primary health care, preventive health care, disease prevention, early intervention and acute and chronic health concerns - 5. access to primary and preventive health care is vital and people should be encouraged to interact with health services before they become unwell - 6. the increasing prevalence of chronic disease impacts on people and their families, communities and the health system - 7. the social determinants of health must be addressed in government decision-making across all portfolios - 8. people have distinct and specific health needs, and healthcare responses should be tailored to meet these needs - 9. consumers and representative organisations should play an active role in health care by co-designing policy, providing feedback and participating in other consultative processes - 10. strategic decision-making and resource allocation in the health sector should involve collaboration between local and federal governments, community, carers, consumers and service providers, with the aim to deliver long-term sustainable funding for healthcare services - 11. a well-resourced public sector is an integral part of the delivery of health services - 12. healthcare provision should be evidence-based and responsive to current and emerging research and innovation - 13. people have a right to be supported in their health literacy, to be informed about their health concerns and options for treatment, and to participate in decision-making about which treatment to pursue - 14. peer support and advocacy programs are a valuable resource to assist people in their recovery - 15. the experience, training and skills of all healthcare disciplines are integral to an effective healthcare system - 16. all healthcare workers should be able to perform their roles in safety - 17. carers play a crucial role in health care
+- 1. fair, equitable and universal access to quality health services is a basic human right - 2. mental health is fundamental to people's wellbeing and should be treated as importantly as any other health condition (see also the ACT Greens Mental Health and Wellbeing Policy) - 3. climate change adversely impacts public health - 4. an effective health system must be person-centred and provide support across primary health care, preventive health care, disease prevention, early intervention and acute and chronic health concerns - 5. access to primary and preventive health care is vital and people should be supported to interact with health services before they become unwell - 6. the increasing prevalence of chronic disease is heavily influenced by the social determinants of health and it impacts on people and their families, communities, and the health system - 7. health inequity and the social determinants of health must be addressed in government decision-making across all portfolios - 8. the social determinants of health include commercial determinants such as the influences on the social, physical and cultural environments through business actions and societal engagements - 9. people have distinct and specific health needs, as well as cultural safety needs, and healthcare responses should be tailored to meet these needs - 10. people accessing health care and representative organisations should play an active role in health care by co-designing policy, providing feedback and participating in other consultative processes - 11. strategic decision-making and resource allocation in the health sector should involve collaboration between local and federal governments, community, carers, consumers and service providers, with the aim to deliver long-term sustainable funding for healthcare services - 12. a well-resourced public sector, alongside a well-resourced community sector where appropriate, is an integral part of the delivery of health services - 13. healthcare provision should be evidence-based and responsive to current and emerging research and innovation

+- 14. people have a right to be supported in their health literacy, to be informed about their health concerns and options for treatment, and to participate in decision-making about which treatment to pursue - 15. peer support and advocacy programs are a valuable resource to assist people in their recovery - 16. the experience, training and skills of all healthcare disciplines are integral to an effective healthcare system - 17. all healthcare workers should be able to perform their roles in safety - 18. carers play a crucial role in health care - 19. healthcare services should be as equitable to, and as accessible for, people in custodial settings as they are to and for people in the community.